 In terms of a sociotechnical system, complexity results from interactions and communication among the system parts, both human and technological together with the process dynamics (organisational).
-In the case of problem-solving, complexity is a function of the interactions between three basic elements (Woods, 1988): (1) the world where the actions are performed, which can be dynamic creating uncertainty and risk; (2) the agent who acts on the world; (3) and the external representation of the world used by the problem-solving agent.
+In the case of problemsolving, complexity is a function of the interactions between three basic elements (Woods, 1988): (1) the world where the actions are performed, which can be dynamic creating uncertainty and risk; (2) the agent who acts on the world; (3) and the external representation of the world used by the problem-solving agent.
 In the same document Woods refers that complexity takes its roots in four dimensions of the environment: dynamics, several interacting parts, uncertainty and risk.
 Norros (2004) defines just three dimensions of the environment: dynamics, complexity and uncertainty, all interacting through action.
 These dimensions should be seen as attributes of the environment signalling possibilities and constraints with impact on actions towards success.
 The balance between these three dimensions of the environment is illustrated in the following model (Norros, 2004) highlighting the emergency of skills, knowledge and collaboration needs (Figure 2.2) to enable the construction of the action.
 This model is mainly directed to the construction of the human action (decision-making) under dynamic and complex environments where the permanent changing conditions introduce uncertainty.

-Figure 2.2: The interaction between the dynamics, complexity and uncertainty of the environment for the construction of the action (Norros, 2004)
+Figure 2.2: Interaction between dynamics, complexity and uncertainty (Norros, 2004)